Ankitapathak263/placement-cell/ReadMe.md

 This is interface for the employees  to fill in the data into the database and then download it in CSV format.

 ## Take A look :
-This Project is hosted live at [Link](https://cpteamplacementcell.herokuapp.com/)
+This Project is hosted live at: https://placement-cell.onrender.com/

 ## Tech Stack :
  Node.Js , Mongo DB ,Css  and EJS template ,Passport Used for Authentication